 Zhongchai Holding, an indirect wholly owned subsidiary of the Company, owns 71.576% of the equity interests in Zhejiang Zhongchai Machinery Co., Ltd. ("Zhejiang Zhongchai"), 100% of the equity interests in Hangzhou Greenland Energy Technologies Co., Ltd Co., Ltd ("Hangzhou Greenland"), and 62.5% of the equity interests in Hengyu Capital, Ltd. ("Hengyu Capital").
-HEVI (formerly known as Greenland Technologies Corp.) is a wholly owned subsidiary of Greenland and Greenland Holding Enterprises Inc. is a wholly owned subsidiary of Greenland.
+HEVI (formerly known as Greenland Technologies Corp.) is a wholly owned subsidiary of Greenland and Greenland Holding Enterprises Inc. is a wholly owned subsidiary of Greenland, which holds 100% of the equity interests in Zhongchai Holding.